end2endzone/end2endzone-hugo/content/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 ## Making text strings shorter

 Storing words composed of only lower case letters, spaces and dots requires only 5 bits per characters instead of 8 bits (which saves 3 bits per character).
-The phase &quot;_hello my name is antoine. i wrote the bitreader library._&quot; takes 56 bytes as an array of char but uses 35 bytes as 5 bits chunks.
+The phase "_hello my name is antoine. i wrote the bitreader library._" takes 56 bytes as an array of char but uses 35 bytes as 5 bits chunks.

-Allow 6 bits per characters and you can also include capital letters and numbers: &quot;_Hello my name is Antoine.
-I wrote the BitReader library when I was 34 years old._&quot; takes 80 bytes as an array of char but only requires 60 bytes as 6 bits chunks.
+Allow 6 bits per characters and you can also include capital letters and numbers: "_Hello my name is Antoine.
+I wrote the BitReader library when I was 34 years old._" takes 80 bytes as an array of char but only requires 60 bytes as 6 bits chunks.

 ## Shorter structures definition